ccr5/api-phoenix-elixir/README.md

-# class 3
+# class 4
-1. do migrations (priv/repo/migrations)
-1.1 mix ecto.gen.migration create_restaurants
-1.2 mix ecto.migrate
-2. Understand Repo (lib/phoenixapi/repo)
-3. Understand schema (lib/phoenixapi/restaurant)
-4. create database schema to use in repository (lib/phoenixapi/restaurant)
+1. create database schema, controolers, routers, views to other endpoints
-5. using design patterns command
-6. create and use a view
+2. create a relationship between schemas
-7. use fallback and errors
+3. create routers using resources API (router.ex)
+4. Use pattern matching using case (get.ex)
+5. Using pin operator (get_by_expiration)
+6. Using Ecto.Query (get_by_expiration)
+7. Send local emails (bamboo)
+8. run iex with phoenix (iex -S mix phx.server)